 We believe the question is a timely one.
 In this election year, authenticity, liveness, typecasting, theatricality and performativity are uniquely pressing public concerns.
 We will seize on the opportunities afforded by this cultural moment, including debates, rallies, scholarly presentations and theatrical productions, but in equal measure, we will take our cue from the interests of the class.
 Students will help select and curate the course readings, and all assignments will be designed to serve individual research interests.
 Our goal will be to discover, develop and discuss the best practices for the performance-based scholarship we each mean to pursue.

 Ritual, sometimes cited as a possible origin of theatrical performance, has often excited ideas about theatrical creation, experience, themes, and relevance from the Greeks to the American avant-garde.
 Rituals can also be understood as a special kind of performance or action that contains religious or spiritual significance.
 Rituals involve the human body, dance, music, masks, puppets, and trance in performances that reveal and reify cultures around the world.
 In this class we are going to examine ritual in a transnational and transtemporal context in order to better understand the significance of and relationship between ritual and theatre.
-We will:
+Our goals include plans to:

 Shakespeare’s plays were meant to be performed and this course will take an in-depth look at the plays from the perspective of the performance of which they are (an unreliable) record.
 We will learn about the performance conditions of the early modern period, the textual history of the plays, and scrutinize the language of the plays for signs of the performance it commands.
 In particular we will track the signs of staging (entrances, groups, asides), props, the body of the boy player, and the sounds the verse makes in the (imagined) Globe.
 Assignments will include a short video demonstrating the relationship between a creative concept for Troilus and Cressida.